MattKotsenas/sample-dotnet-tool-tests/README.md

 #### Step 7: Run dotnet install and pass in our temp parameters

-The final setup step is to run `dotnet tool install` and pass in the temp dir as the `--tool-path` and the `nuget.config` file to `--configfile`.
+The final step is the isntall the tool itself.
+First, we append the temp dir to the `%PATH%` environment variable so that the installed tool can be found.
+Then we run `dotnet tool install` and pass in the temp dir as the `--tool-path` and the `nuget.config` file to `--configfile`.
 Note that if your NuGet packages are pre-release (e.g. include "-beta" in the name) you'll want to also pass the `--prerelease` flag.